cinghie/wordpress-starter-pack/wp-content/plugins/google-site-kit/readme.txt

 * **AdSense:** Keep track of how much your site is earning you.
 * **PageSpeed Insights:** See how your pages perform compared to other real-world sites.
 Improve performance with actionable tips from PageSpeed Insights.
 * **Tag Manager:** Use Site Kit to easily set up Tag Manager- no code editing required.
 Then, manage your tags in Tag Manager.
-* **Optimize:** Use Site Kit to easily set up Optimize- no code editing required.
-Then, set up A/B tests in Optimize.

 == Installation ==
 **Note**: Make sure that your website is live.
 If your website isn't live yet, Site Kit can't show you any data.
 However, if you have a staging environment in addition to your production site, Site Kit can display data from your production site in the staging environment.
-Learn how to use [Site Kit with a staging environment](https://sitekit.withgoogle.com/documentation/using-site-kit-on-a-staging-environment/).
+Learn how to use [Site Kit with a staging environment](https://sitekit.withgoogle.com/documentation/using-site-kit/staging/).

 = Installation from within WordPress =